reneczka/mental-health/README.md

 - `Female Chart`:
-Approximately `69%` of females have sought mental health treatment.
+Approximately `69%` of females have tried mental health treatment.
 About `31%` have not sought treatment.
 This indicates a higher rate of mental health treatment-seeking behavior among females.
 - `Male Chart`: